gmoe/piano_fundamentals/source/about.rst

 project, anyone can contribute to this project by adding in content from the book and fixing any discrepancies in formatting.

-Copyright Notice TODO UPDATE?????
+Copyright Notice
 ----------------------------------

 .. _BookSurge: http://www.booksurge.com/
 .. _Amazon: http://www.amazon.com/
 .. _here: http://www.pianopractice.org/

-Copyright © 2009.
-Copy permitted if author’s name, Chuan C.  Chang, and this copyright statement are included.
-Order this book at `BookSurge`_ or `Amazon`_.
-This entire book can be downloaded free `here`_.
+Copyright © 2016, copy permitted if authorship, Chuan C. Chang, is included.
+This entire book can be downloaded for free `here`_.

-:ISBN: 1-4196-7859-0
-:ISBN-13: 978-419678592
-:LCCN: 2007907498